transcelestial/echo-streaming-bug/README.md

 1. Run the server and proxy on a macOS 11.6.2 M1, with Go 1.16.4 and the client is Chrome 98.0/Firefox 97.0/Edge 99.0/Safari 15.2 (on the same macOS)
 2. Run the server and proxy (cross-compiled for Linux, ARM, w/ Go 1.16.4) on a Raspberry Pi 3 (CM3+), Debian 9, Linux 4.14.98 and the client is the same as above (SSH and proxy - with `ssh -L 9000:127.0.0.1:9000 <host IP>` - the proxy server port to the local macOS machine)
 3. Run same as 1, but multiple clients (Go CLI + browsers) connected
+4. Run same as 1, but no proxy, so just the server + the clients

 ## Reproduce